Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 3). you are reading the page in good light,

-there are many - quite likely within your audience - who may have poorer eyesight and struggle, creating a barrier between you and their experience of you.
+there are many - quite likely within your audience - who may have poorer eyesight and this can effect their experience of your site.

 So the issues are:

 I'm not saying that you should not use nice fonts with a coloured background.
-Just do it judiciously.
+Just do it judiciously and make sure it is easily readable, not just by you.
+Get some feedback.

 This image is part of an excellent article by Conversioner.com about the emotional impact of website colours.
-But it is also a pretty good example of the colours that are succumbing to the common website mistakes are using.
-Nothing dark and dull here, so avoid them yourself!
+You'll notice there is nothing very dark or dull, which is a common website mistake.
+Choose colours that reflect the essence of your coaching.

-I've already talked about the impact of large slideshows and how they can slow the site down.
+I've already talked about the impact on SEO of large slideshows and how they can slow the site down.
+The same applies to static pictures.
 This doesn't mean that you can't have judicially placed images throughout a site.
-However you want to make sure they are as light in weight as possible.
+However you want to make sure they are as light in weight (that is the information the picture file contains) as possible before you upload them.

-This means using a free function such as Googles' Squoosh to lighten the weight before you upload it to your site.
+This means using a free function such as Googles' Squoosh to lighten the weight of the picture before you upload it to your site.

-While it is difficult to cover all the basis all the time, the really obvious subjects I have already covered are a good start.
-As well, take the time to add information to your images (called Alt Text) because those using a computer to read your content will need it.
+Take the time to add descriptive information to your images (called Alt Text) because those who are sight impaired and using a computer voice to read your content will need it.
 If you don't know how this works, your website support service will.

 An excellent resource for understanding this area of accessibility is the work of the Web Accessibility Initiative, part of the World Wide Web Consortium.